DSC-Capstone/2024-25/lessons/03/index.md

 # Lesson 3 – Software Development for Data Science
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
-Post questions with the lesson on Ed.
+Post questions with the lesson on Piazza.

 There is no Methodology Assignment associated with this lesson, but you'll need to follow the principles outlined here when writing the code for your Quarter 1 and Quarter 2 Projects, as **you'll need to be able to justify how your code is structured in order to receive full credit for their code components**.

 {: .red }
-**Remember, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due on Monday, November 6th.
+**Remember, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due on Monday, November 4th.
 As part of your checkpoint, you'll need to submit the code you've written so far.**

 ---